tolbs/tolbs/README.md

 - 👋 Hi, I’m @tolbs
-- 👀 I’m interested in anything computer science related but especially interested in cybersecurity!
+- 👀 I’m interested in anything computer science related but especially in cryptocurrency!
-- 🌱 I’m currently learning Python by creating a Discord bot.
+- 🌱 I’m currently learning Solidity and Rust!
-- 💞️ I’m looking to collaborate on any interesting project!
+- 💞️ I’m looking to collaborate on any interesting project in the web3 space.
-- 📫 How to reach me: hello@tolby.codes
+- 📫 How to reach me: tolby.lam@gmail.com

 <!---
 tolbs/tolbs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.